qensus-labs/venafi-vcert-gitlab-integration/README.md

   script:
     - venafi-vcert-request-certificate
   variables:
-    ## Specify TPP or DevOpsACCELERATE parameters
+    ## Specify TPP or Venafi as a Service parameters
     TPP_BASE_URL: https://my-tpp/vedsdk
     TPP_USERNAME: my_username
     # TPP_PASSWORD or TPP_PASSWORD_BASE64 should be set in the UI, with masking enabled.